qubvel/efficientnet/README.md

 * **Why are B6 and B7 model variants not yet supported?**

 Weights for B6-B7 have not been made available yet, but might appear soon.
 Follow the [issue](https://github.com/tensorflow/tpu/issues/377) for updates.

+## Acknowledgements
+I would like to thanks community members who actively contribute to this repository:

+1) Sasha Illarionov ([@sdll](https://github.com/sdll)) for preparing automated script for weights conversion
+2) Björn Barz ([@Callidior](https://github.com/Callidior)) for model code adaptation for keras and tensorflow.keras frameworks